Promoting female Cyber Security Services professionals

 I think those are the things that I love about KPMG, that we have those spaces for us to do that.

-Women in Cyber is really designed to empower and raise the next generation of our women.
+Women in Cyber is really designed to empower and raise the next generation of our women in the profession.

-They can hear about other women that are going through the same things that they are going through.
+It’s here to empower women and to connect them with each other, so they can hear about women that are going through the same things that they’re going through.

 It’s a great forum for bringing everyone together, and making sure that everybody has a voice.